top of page

 Yes and no. We don't sell tickets, but we do want to cover our expenses AND pay the musicians.

-Our approach is to try to use peer pressure and social status to encourage you to support live music.
-Supporters get Merit Badges!
+We we use peer pressure and status to encourage you to support live music. ;) Supporters get Merit Badges!
 You can donate $20 (or more!) at the Main Table (on the Common) or in the tip jar available at each venue.
 Donations of $20 or more will receive a purple sticker.
 This is your merit badge for the day.

 While stickers are not absolutely required for entry into venues, wearing one lets everyone know that you believe musicians deserve to be compensated for their time.
 Trust us: no one is getting rich.
 Once expenses are covered, we divide the money amongst the performers equally.
 The more you give, the more they get!